andreasandpiper/flask-memorymatch/README.md

 ## License and Usage

-This project is open-source and free to use as long as the author is acknowledged.
+This project is free to use though can not be copied.
+However, if you want to contribute, read the next section.

+## License and Usage

+This project is open-source and is available for contributions.
+Fork the repo and create a new branch, make some modifications the create a pull request!
+Keep in mind, this game is intended to help others learn about the elements.

 ## Acknowledgments